sentry456123/list-player/README.md

 # Dependencies
 - Tkinter
 - Python-vlc (Note that you also need to install VLC itself.
 Python-vlc uses it as a dependency.)
-- PyInstaller (Optional, used to create a single executable file.
-Run installer.py to quickly generate it.)
+- PyInstaller (Optional, used to create a single executable file.)

 # Build instructions
 - Simply run list_player.py with python3.